yamatokashima/Determining-Flight-Success/README.md

-# Flight Success (WIP)
+# Determining Flight Success
-## Developed a success rate system to determine flight reliability for airlines and major international airports in the United States
+## Developed a success rate system using SQL, Python, Tableau, and Excel to determine flight reliability for major airlines and domestic airports in the United States

 ### The Objective:
 Develop a success rate system to determine on-time flights for major international airports in the United States.